This article was first published in Manufacturing Today, and the same has been republished here.

 However, this prosperity has come at the cost of unfettered exploitation of Earth's resources – deforestation and desertification, pollution of rivers and oceans and the looming threat of climate change, to name just a few.

 The consensus is that this model of manufacturing is not sustainable.
 Countries and businesses need to find sustainable alternatives.
-Technology now provides an answer.
+Technology now provides an answer in the form of sustainability in Industry 4.0.

 Writing for the 250th-anniversary edition of Encyclopaedia Britannica, World Economic Forum (WEF) Founder and Executive Chairman Klaus Schwab said, "Industry 4.0 technologies are rapidly changing the way humans create, exchange, and distribute value".
 The range of possibilities opening up is dazzling and seemed in the realm of science fiction only a few years ago.
-Smart factories, mass customization of products, energy-efficient and green supply chains are just some changes being wrought by Industry 4.0.
+Smart factories, mass customisation of products, and energy-efficient and green supply chains are just some changes being wrought by Industry 4.0.
+Hence, it is safe to say that the concepts of industry 4.0 and sustainability are becoming closely interlinked.

 According to a United Nations Industrial Development Organisation (UNIDO) report, Industry 4.0 could contribute to finding new ways of dealing with significant global challenges, such as climate change, lack of clean energy access, depletion of natural resources, economic stagnation, and reducing the digital divide.

-Industry 4.0 is important not just because it boosts energy efficiency and reduces cost – though every CEO will tell you these are critical areas of focus for his teams.
+Industry 4.0 is important not just because it boosts energy efficiency and reduces cost.
+Though every CEO will tell you these are critical areas of focus for his teams.
 Industry 4.0 has a far more significant and broader impact.
 It is a pathway to sustainable development and can help companies meet their Sustainable Development Goals (SDGs).
-Sustainability and Industry 4.0 practices combined together, offers better benefits to the organisation.
+It is essential for industrial manufacturers to realise that Industry 4.0 led sustainable development goals contribute to several benefits on a holistic level, including social and economic advantages, in addition to environmental benefits.

 The challenges we face are multifarious – population pressure, climate change, energy security, environmental degradation, water and food availability – to name a few.
 To address them we will have to change our business and production processes, become significantly more energy and resource efficient, and minimize waste.
 Advanced technologies will accelerate this process of transformation and will play a pivotal role in addressing the immediate need of resource conservation and climate change concerns.
 Technologies that support in utilizing renewable energy resources, establishing smart water systems, developing smart grid systems, making efficient public infrastructure producing environmentally friendly materials and products will be crucial to achieve the overall goal of sustainability.
 Industry 4.0 is likely to do this through a combination of technologies like the Internet of Things, artificial intelligence, data analytics, machine learning, 3D printing, among others.